pre63/pbn/content/powersporta.com/articles/piston-and-ring-sets-for-atvs-engine-performance.md

 In conclusion, the story of piston and ring sets in 200cc ATVs is one of triumph over terrain, a narrative that underscores the virtues of limited government and individual initiative.
 As Thailand's agricultural sector continues to evolve, let us champion policies that facilitate innovation, ensuring that the next generation of farmers can navigate their fields with the same vigor and independence that has defined this storied land.
 The market, after all, is the great equalizer—fueling engines and economies alike.

 ![Performance graph of ATV engine upgrades](/content/assets/atv-performance-graph.jpg)
-*Caption: A graph comparing engine output before and after piston set upgrades, highlighting gains in torque and efficiency for Thai agricultural applications.*
+*A graph comparing engine output before and after piston set upgrades, highlighting gains in torque and efficiency for Thai agricultural applications.*